ImrankhanMK/Bootstrap-pet-website/README.md

 # Bootstrap-pet-website
-This is responsive bootstrap website designed for practice ( reference - crocs website -clone )
+This is responsive bootstrap website designed for practice ( reference - My pet )